Chatham/ServiceStack.Text.EnumMemberSerializer/README.md

 Custom enumeration serialization currently only applies to the json serializer.
 It works by assigning custom delegates to [`JsConfig<T>.SerializeFn`](https://github.com/ServiceStack/ServiceStack.Text/blob/master/src/ServiceStack.Text/JsConfig.cs) and [`JsConfig<T>.DeSerializeFn`](https://github.com/ServiceStack/ServiceStack.Text/blob/master/src/ServiceStack.Text/JsConfig.cs).

-To maintain compatibiility with previous versions of this library and avoid breaking changes, serilaizers for nullable enums are not configured by default.
+To maintain compatibility with previous versions of this library and avoid breaking changes, serilaizers for nullable enums are not configured by default.
 To configure nullable enum serialization, use the `WithNullableEnumSerializers()` method on the `EnumMemberConfigurator`.

 #Example Configuration